-EWS1 Form – Everything You Need to Know
+EW1 Certificate – Everything You Need To Know

 In this article we’re going to tell you everything you need to know about the EWS1 form.
 The Grenfell Tower disaster in 2017 saw residents of a high rise building tragically lose their lives to fire because of unsafe and combustible cladding.